Kxrxn-95/jellycat-watch/README.md

 1. **`products`** — the explicit list.
 Each is always checked, even if delisted or sold out for ages. `name` is just the label shown in the notification; `url` is the real product page address.
 2. **`auto_discover`** — reads Jellycat's *Dragons & Dinosaurs* category every run and automatically adds any product whose address looks like `something-dragon` (e.g. a new `ember-dragon`).
 New dragons get picked up on the next check with no edits from you.
 The `slug_pattern` keeps it sensible: it matches a single name + `-dragon`, so it **includes** real dragon plushes (`sage-dragon`, `onyx-dragon`) and **excludes** bag charms, soothers, books and "Personalised … Huge" versions.

+**Retired dragons** (e.g. Sage, Golden, Onyx, Rose) are included on purpose.
+They correctly read as *out of stock* — and if Jellycat ever brings one back, the buy button reappears and you'll be alerted.
+(See "How stock is detected" below for why a retired page no longer false-reports as in stock.)

 Leave `ntfy_topic` as-is in this file; the GitHub secret from Part 3 overrides it.
 Commit any changes.

 > **Note on the URL convention:** auto-discovery assumes a single-word name like `name-dragon`.
 A two-word name (e.g. `blue-moon-dragon`) wouldn't be caught automatically — just add it to `products` by hand.